xianyizhu1024/GPU_2D_Thresholding/README.md

-# An implementation of GPU Accelerated 2D OTSU and 2D Entropy-based Thresholding
+# An Implementation of GPU Accelerated 2D OTSU and 2D Entropy-based Thresholding

 ## Introduction
 The source code is implemented based on the Compute Shader, a shader stage in OpenGL for general-purpose computing on graphics processing units (GPGPU).